1 (833) 247-3652

 Minimum wage

-The minimum wage in Saskatchewan will increase to $14/hour from the current $13/hour on October 1, 2023.
+The minimum wage in Saskatchewan is $11.81.
 Minimum wage increases in Saskatchewan are announced by June 30th and take effect on October 1st every year.
 Provincially regulated employers must pay their minimum wage employees the correct minimum wage.

 Statutory holidays